This page provides useful information and guidance for Group Leaders and Treasurers.

 The State Membership Fee is an annual fee set by Scouts NSW which covers the costs of essential services and behind-the-scenes operations at a Region and State level to ensure members can enjoy Scouting now and into the future.
 This includes members’ public liability and personal accident insurance.
 The Fee is payable by members of Scouts NSW each year.
 In 2021, the cost of the State Membership Fee is $240.
 Learn more about the State Membership Fee, including what it covers, here.

-The invoice date for the State Membership Fee is 1 April every year for all members.
+From 2022, the invoice date for the State Membership Fee is 1 April every year for all members.

 All existing youth and adult members of Scouts NSW will be directly billed their State Membership Fee.